 - Recognising that each pupil’s welfare is of paramount importance and that some children may be especially vulnerable to abuse e.g. those with special educational needs, those living in adverse circumstances e.g. those who witness violence.

 Rigorous internal systems are in place to ensure safeguarding at a high level.
-Staff, volunteers and parents should also be aware that anyone can make a referral to the Multi-agency Safeguarding Hub (MASH) at any time.
-Further information and contact details can be found here.
+Staff, volunteers and parents should also be aware that anyone can make a referral to the Multi-agency Safeguarding Hub (MASH) at any time (0300 126 7000).
+Further information and contact details can be found on the Northamptonshire Safeguarding Children Partnership (NSCP) website

-Northants Safeguarding Children Board (NSCB) is a statutory board which has been set up as part of the Every Child Matters government reforms.
-NSCB ensures that all organisations that work with children work together to keep children and young people safe from harm.
-NSCB undertakes this role through providing training, the development of policies and procedures and awareness raising.
-Further information about the Board can be found here.
+Northants Safeguarding Children Partnership (NSCP) is a statutory board which has been set up as part of the Every Child Matters government reforms.
+NSCP ensures that all organisations that work with children work together to keep children and young people safe from harm.
+NSCP undertakes this role through providing training, the development of policies and procedures and awareness raising.

 Child Exploitation and Online Protection Centre (CEOP) provides lots of useful information to help keep your child safe online, about spotting the signs and dealing with exploitation.
 There are different areas of the website for parents and for children.